alberdilab/elevational_hologenomics/README.md

 # Elevational hologenomics

 Data and code repository of the population-level metagenomic data of lizards across elevational gradients in various mountain ranges of the Pyrenees.
-The project aims to understand the role of gut microbes in hte adaptation to different climatic regions using a hologenomic approach.
+The project aims to understand the role of gut microbes in the adaptation to different climatic regions using a hologenomic approach.

 ## 1. Study design